heymatthew/last-card/README.md

 Kudos and thanks
 ----------------------------------------

-Anyone who follows the contribution steps will find their name here :).
-You could be first!
+Anyone who follows the contribution steps will find their name here!

-<3
+You could be first! &#9829; x 1000!